Jacopo Baggio, Ph.D.

 Maritza Concha holds a PhD in Public Affairs with a Concentration in Public Administration from University of Central Florida, a Master’s degree in Latin American Studies at the University of Miami and a Bachelor’s degree in International Relations at Florida International University.
 For the past 15 years, Dr. Concha has been working as an evaluator for local non-profits, serving Latino/a immigrants.
 Her other areas of interest are service partnerships and evaluating projects that serve at risk populations such as victims of human trafficking, refugees, and low income monitories.
 Dr. Concha is also an Adjunct Professor at University of Central Florida where she teaches graduate and undergraduate courses on nonprofit administration, program evaluation and research methods.
 Lastly, Dr. Concha has published her research and evaluation studies in peer review journals such as the Journal of Immigrant and Minority Health, Hispanic Journal of Behavioral Sciences, Journal of Community Practice and International Journal of Public Administration.
 Her work supports goals 10 and 13.

-Annabelle Conroy is a Visiting Lecturer in the Department of Political Science.
+Annabelle Conroy is a Visiting Lecturer in the School of Politics, Security and International Affairs.
 She is a Fulbright Scholar, having received a Fulbright Lecturing and Research grant for Bolivia during the period 2011-2013.
 The Fulbright grant required her to prepare higher education faculty to teach online courses in order to expand access to higher education.
 Her research focuses on policy innovation at the subnational level of government, social movements and the role of indigenous communities in environmental conservation.
 At UCF her courses include Comparative Public Policy, Women, Gender and Globalization, Global Drug Policy and Latino Politics.
 She has taught in universities in Great Britain and the United States.
 Her research supports SDGs 1, 4, 5, 10, 16 and 17.

 Karen Z. Consalo, J.D.